Ark2000/PankuConsole/README.md

 Language: **English** | [简体中文](README_cn.md)

 # ✨ **Features**

 In short, the core function of this plugin is to dynamically execute some simple expressions while the game is running.
 Of course, it is much more than that, in fact, this plugin is a collection of many practical tools.
 Here is a brief description of its features.

 ✅ **Flexible Multi-window System**.
-Any windows can be scaled, snapped and dragged, etc.
+Any windows can be scaled, snapped, dragged and even become an independent os window.

 ✅ **Out-of-the-box Developer Console**.
 No need to define complex commands, enter any expression, execute it and get the result.